Local Hero Seb Bechara is named in King’s Honours List

-As well as his club success, Seb’s sporting prowess has earned him the prestigious Golden Boot for outstanding player in the Wheelchair game.
+As well as his club success, in 2022 Seb’s sporting prowess earned him the prestigious Golden Boot for outstanding player in the Wheelchair game.

 We’re exhausted just writing it but there’s more!!
 From the Golden Boot ceremony, Seb headed straight off to the Rugby League Wheelchair World Cup.